 |Tabs||View Sweet Home Alabama Tabs Here|

-This song is a nice material for learning to play the guitar using a pick.
+This song is great for learning to play the guitar using a pick.
 Using a guitar pick can provide the song with a very different tone compared to using the fingers.
 It is also a good way to train your fingers to be precise in picking.
-All in all, Sweet Home Alabama is one of my favorite easy acoustic guitar songs because pretty much everyone knows it and it’s fun to play.
+All in all, Sweet Home Alabama is one of my favorite easy acoustic guitar songs because pretty much everyone knows it, and it’s fun to play.

 3. Boys ‘Round Here By Blake Shelton